-- 3.4 There are two dates which are of relevance when determining the reduction to benefits to take into account pension debits; the 'Transfer day" and the "Valuation day". - 3.5 Section 29(8) of the Act defines the Transfer day as the day on which the pension sharing order takes effect.
-(The Transfer day is sometimes also referred to as the Effective date.) - 3.6 Regulation 151 of the 1997 Regulations defines the Valuation day as the first day of the Implementation Period.
-Section 34(1) of the Act defines the Implementation Period as the four month period that starts on the Transfer day, or if later, on the date the pension scheme has the prescribed information needed to implement the pension sharing order.
-(The Valuation day is sometimes referred to as the Implementation date or the Calculation date.) - 3.7 The calculation of the pension debit should be based on the status of the member at the Transfer day ie whether they are an active, deferred or pensioner member at this date.
-The amount of benefits which the member is entitled to should also be taken at the Transfer day.
+- 3.4 There are two dates which are of relevance when determining the reduction to benefits to take into account pension debits; the 'Transfer day" and the "Valuation day". - 3.5 Section 29(8) of the Act and Regulation 87(4) of the Administration Regulations define the Transfer day as the day on which the pension sharing order or provision takes effect.
+(The Transfer day is sometimes also referred to as the Effective date.) - 3.6 Regulation 86(5) of the Administration Regulations defines the Valuation day as a day within the Implementation Period for the discharge of the pension credit as the administering authority may specify by notice in writing to the transferor and transferee.
+Section 34(1) of the Act and Regulation 93(1) of the Administration Regulations define the Implementation Period as the four month period that starts on the Transfer day, or if later, on the date the pension scheme has the prescribed information needed to implement the pension sharing order.
+(The Valuation day is sometimes referred to as the Implementation date or the Calculation date.) - 3.7 The calculation of the pension debit should be based on the status of the member at the Transfer day i.e. whether they are an active, deferred or pensioner member at this date.
+The amount of benefits which the member in entitled to should also be taken at the Transfer day.
 This approach is consistent with the calculation of the cash equivalent which assumes that the member left service on the day immediately before the Transfer day. - 3.8 In cases where the status of a member changes between the Transfer day and the Valuation day, paragraph 3.7 above still applies.
 For the avoidance of doubt, this may lead to cases where benefits need to be clawed back by the administering or employing authority.
 For example, the retirement grant paid to a member who is active on the Transfer day but a pensioner on the Valuation day should be reduced even though it has already been paid because the member was active on the Transfer day.
-If authorities require any assistance with such cases then these cases could be referred to GAD, via DCLG.
+If authorities require any assistance with such cases then these cases could be referred to GAD, via SPPA.